 8. The light at the end of the tunnel is a mirage

 When we are in a difficult place, it helps if we can see the end is in sight.
-However, in my experience, the light at the end of the tunnel can be ghosted or gas-lit, not to mention made of breadcrumbs.
+However, in my experience, the light at the end of the tunnel can be ghosted, gas-lit or no more than a trail of breadcrumbs.

-If you are in the Burnout Tunnel there is always one more thing that needs doing or a reason why things can’t change so the light goes further away.
+When you are in the Burnout Tunnel, there is always one more thing that needs doing or a reason why things can’t change so the light goes further away.
 These are distractions from finding that alternative way out.